Statement leading up to the COP25 in Santiago de Chile (now relocated to Madrid, Spain)

 That hidden behind the discourse of the 'energy transition' is a program of economic growth for the Global North which threatens to exponentially increase sacrifice zones under the auspices of guaranteeing the supply of minerals for so-called 'green' technologies.
 This will come at the cost of the exploitation of our territories and communities, all while intensifying the ecological crisis.

 That the recent panic surrounding the climate crisis in the Global North can only ever be understood in the context of the struggles present in our urban and rural communities of the Global South, who have been resisting the intersecting social and ecological crises since the inception of colonialism.
 This panic cannot impose false solutions or perpetuate extractivism.

 That the climate crisis, as part of an ecological crisis, is a condition of the capitalist world development model.

-Any attempt by mining companies to benefit from the climate crisis using deceptive initiatives such as: “Inclusive Tailings”, ‘adoption’ of environmental liabilities, Responsible Mining, Green Mining, Sustainable Mining, Ecological Mining, Clean Mining, Climate Smart Mining, Future Smart Mining, offsetting mechanisms for social and environmental damages, Green Economy and any other concept that seeks to wash its image or perpetuate impunity.
+Any attempt by mining companies to benefit from the climate crisis using deceptive initiatives such as: “Inclusive Tailings” and ‘adoption’ of environmental liabilities, Responsible Mining, Green Mining, Sustainable Mining, Ecological Mining, Clean Mining, Climate Smart Mining, Future Smart Mining, offsetting mechanisms for social and environmental damages, Green Economy and any other concept that seeks to whitewash its image or perpetuate impunity.

 The actions of governments and corporations that dismember, divide, privatize, auction-off and commercialize nature and our territories to turn them into resources, merchandise or environmental services.

-Visions of a transition which reproduce extractivist capitalism, including those focused on the nationalization of minerals and oil and do not guarantee structural changes.
+Visions of a transition which perpetuate extractivist capitalism, including those focused on the nationalization of minerals and oil and do not guarantee structural changes.